Surfer dies after shark attack on New South Wales north coast

 The beach has now been closed for 24 hours.

-A surf lifesaver described scenes of locals lining the top of the beach in shock after a fatal shark attack in Kingscliff this morning.
+A surf lifesaver described scenes of locals lining the top of the beach in shock after the fatal shark attack.

-James Owen, who is also a Tweed Shire Councillor, said the incident happened about 1km north of the Salt club house.
+James Owen, who is also a Tweed Shire Councillor, said the attack happened about 1km north of the Salt club house.

 "At the moment we are concentrating on making the beach safe," he said.
 "It is so awful on so many levels and our hearts are with this man's family and friends.